thesayyn/protoc-gen-ts/docs/rpc.md

 `StorageClient` will be your client to interact with this service.
 It consists of methods which accepts the right type of messages to interact with the server.

-Enough talking; lets implement a server that would work with any hussle.
+Enough talking; lets implement a server that would work without any hussle.

+For the sake of keeping things simple, we will create a storage service that has only one unary rpc method.

 given the proto `storage.proto`